temporalio/temporal/CONTRIBUTING.md

 If you need to make changes to the gRPC definitions while also working on code in this repo, do the following:

 1. Checkout [api](https://github.com/temporalio/api), [api-go](https://github.com/temporalio/api-go), and [sdk-go](https://github.com/temporalio/sdk-go)
-2. Make your changes to `api`, commit, and push your branch
+2. Make your changes to `api`, commit to a branch.
 3. In your copy of `api-go`:
    1. Initialize submodules: `git submodule update --init --recursive`
-   2. Point api submodule at your branch: `cd proto/api && git checkout <your branch>`
+   2. Point api submodule at your branch.
+If you make more commits to the api repo, run the last command again.
+      ```bash
+      git submodule set-url proto/api ../api
+      git submodule set-branch --branch mystuff proto/api
+      git submodule update --remote proto/api
+      ```
    3. Compile protos: `make proto`
 4. In your copy of `sdk-go`:
     1. Point `go.mod` at local `api-go`: